mugaliraghu/cognito-userpool-migration-using-terraform/README.md

 ![Screenshot (110)](https://user-images.githubusercontent.com/120295902/235737187-15d02c48-8172-4b71-a04d-a43ca9b2644c.png)

-in the above user pool, Its only having default attributeslike Email and Password, but now i need to add two more attrubute like Name and phone No but after cretaing Userpool there is no permission to change the attribute, That's why i created a new userpool, that is "UserPool2".
+in the above user pool, Its only having default attributes like Email and Password, but now i need to add two more attrubute like Name and phone No but after cretaing Userpool there is no permission to change the attribute, That's why i created a new userpool, that is "UserPool2".

 Go to the Userpool2 folder and navigate to the main file, do the terraform commands as we did above.